ELos385/Fireball_III_analysis/README.md

 ## Set up virtual environment in SWAN which supports LAMP

-Step 1: Clear SWAN Environment Variables
+1: Clear SWAN Environment Variables

 Create a script in your home directory called setup_custom_kernel.sh: